 In 1967, Gov. George C. Wallace of Alabama was on the move to run for President on a new party ticket.
 Second only to Alabama, California was the most important state in the Union in the eyes of the Wallace campaign.
 Wallace supporters greeted with enthusiasm the formation of the American Independent Party.
 Not only was California the most populous state, but it was also the jurisdiction with the earliest legal deadline by which ballot qualification had to be achieved for the 1968 presidential election.

 The procedures for qualification in California were extremely difficult.
 To qualify a new party for the ballot required either 66,059 voter registrations showing affiliation with the new party, or a petition with over 660,000 valid voter signatures.
 Deadline for securing the registrations was January 2, 1968.
 Securing registrations was much more difficult than securing signatures on a petition.
 In 1967, California had no registration by mail system.
-And, every registration form had to be executed in the presence of a person designated by county election officials as a deputy registrar of voters.
+Every registration form had to be executed in the presence of a person designated by county election officials as a deputy registrar of voters.

 There has been remarkable continuity in the party's platforms since the first one was adopted in 1968, but there has been evolution too.
 One marker of that evolution was the nomination of Ambassador Alan Keyes in 2008 as the AIP Presidential nominee.
 From a Segregationist Governor to a Black Ambassador to the UN, whose main assignment from President Reagan was, by the way, to throw a monkey wrench in the works!
 Quite a change.
 Yet Wallace and Keyes shared many things.
 They were both strong patriots, Anti-Socialist to the core, dedicated to the principles of limited government, and in favor of Free Enterprise as the practical expression of the Declaration's "pursuit of happiness."

 Some have suggested that the American Independent Party may be out of step with young Americans whose views are alleged to be radically different from those of middle aged and older Americans.
 The commitment of Young Americans to the country's traditional moral, political, and economic values, however, remains comparable to that of other age groups.
 This fact was confirmed by a vintage Reader's Digest poll which found that: 74 percent of young Americans (18-30) believed that hard work is the key to getting ahead; 72 percent believed that unlimited opportunity is more important than ensuring greater equality of income; 70 percent believed that government poses the greatest threat to the nation's future; and 87 percent have always believed in God.
-Most people with these views feel comfortable in an AIP gathering.
+Most people with these views feel comfortable in an AlP gathering.
 The future of the American Independent Party is assured by a market for its views among young Americans who do not have years of commitment to the dominant parties.
 Today, the political climate in America is changing.
 The people are looking for new voices, new choices, new vehicles for political expression.
-The people are looking to the American Independent Party for leadership.
+The people are looking at the American Independent Party for leadership.